 • ISO 9001 for quality management,

-• Global Recycled Standard (GRS) to trace recycled materials,
+• Global Recycled Standard (GRS) for tracing recycled materials,

-• possibly ISO 14001 for environmental management if your manufacturer offers it.
+• potentially ISO 14001 for environmental management if your manufacturer offers it.

 Select Reliable Manufacturers

-A "good" manufacturer is not just the cheapest one, but one that combines:
+A “good” manufacturer is not just the cheapest, but one who combines:

 • ability to work with technical materials (recycled fabrics, high grammage),

-• fair working conditions, as detailed in certain quality charters,
+• fair working conditions, as detailed in some quality charters,

 Quick checklist to qualify a manufacturer: